CybercentreCanada/assemblyline4_docs/docs/integration/ingestion_method.md

 While integrating Assemblyline with other systems, the first thing you will need to do is to pick an ingestion method.

-Assemblyline give you two options:
+Assemblyline gives you two options:

 1. Asynchronous (Using the Ingest API: **/api/v4/ingest/**)
 2. Synchronous (Using the Submit API: **/api/v4/submit/**)

-We will give you here a run down of the different particularities of each method so you can pick the one that fits your needs the best.
+We will give you here a rundown of the different particularities of each method so you can pick the one that fits your needs the best.

 ## Asynchronous ingestion

 This is the preferred ingestion method for use with Assemblyline.
 In this mode, Assemblyline will queue your submission based on priority and will process them when the services have empty processing cycles.
-For each submission in this mode, you will get assigned a ingestion ID and you can be notified via a completion queue when your file has completed scanning.
+For each submission in this mode, you will get assigned an ingestion ID and you can be notified via a completion queue when your file has completed scanning.
 Alternatively, you can use the alerting page in the Assemblyline UI if you want to only view asynchronous submissions that Assemblyline deems highly suspicious.

-Asynchronous mode was built to sustain a very large sample set of files and to help analysts focus on what is really important.
+The asynchronous model was built to sustain a very large sample set of files and to help analysts focus on what is important.

 ### Benefits and Drawbacks